PrefectHQ/prefect-helm/README.md

 # Prefect Helm Charts

 This repository contains the official Prefect Helm charts for installing and configuring Prefect on Kubernetes.
-These charts supports multiple use cases of Prefect on Kubernetes depending on the values provided and chart selected including:
+These charts support multiple use cases of Prefect on Kubernetes depending on the values provided and chart selected including:

 ## [Prefect worker](charts/prefect-worker/)